Menu

 An applicant selects on the application, in order of preference, which session they would like to attend.
 If a session is filled or no longer available, then the next option selected will be considered.
 If there is no availability for any of the selected dates, an applicant will be notified of the next available date or be given the option not to proceed with the application.

-A maximum of two (2) applicants will be accepted for each designated two-week session.
+One (1) applicant will be accepted for each designated session.
 Please refer to the application for available dates.